Editor’s note: This article is part of a series. Click here for the previous article.

 For those of you who are not yet Lexipol agencies, I respectfully ask you to take a look at what we offer and how it can benefit you organization—and your peace of mind as a leader in law enforcement.
 (Sorry for the promotional pitch, but it’s a little difficult to talk about the importance of good policies without talking about Lexipol!)

 In our next visit together, I want to move onto pillar three and address the importance of training.
 Until then, thanks again for all you are doing in these trying times to make things better in our nation.

-TIMELY TAKEAWAY—If your agency is involved in some event that gets the attention of the national news and the Department of Justice shows up at your door and asks to take a look at your policy manual, would you hand it over with fear and anxiety—or would you confidently comply, knowing that your policies are up to date, comprehensive, legally defensible and professional?
+TIMELY TAKEAWAY—If your agency is involved in some event that gets the attention of the national news and the Department of Justice shows up at your door and asks to take a look at your policy manual, would you hand it over with fear and anxiety—or would you confidently comply, knowing that your policies are up to date, comprehensive, constitutionally sound and professional?